niveK77pur/BSP6-Microservices/Notes/MS-claims.md

 - Scalability: how much time does it take to extend the existing services to support more requests (i.e. increase its capacity)?
 - Any others?

+# Methodology for Claims

+Claims will be very technically devoted.
+As such, mere research on the matter will not suffice to validate them.
+While the research and methodologies presented for the RQs are relevant for this part, one should rather focus on the how to conduct the actual experiments that aim at validating a claim.

+Seeing that claims are possibly independent, there is no single guide to be followed for each experiment.
+In case some claims rely on results of other claims, one should ensure that these were validated in the proper order, as otherwise the validity is questionable.

+What is very important for the experiments, is that they are reproducible.
+As such, the experiments should be properly and explicitely documented while also presenting the obtained results and possibly the produced or used artifacts.
+Lastly, in order to prevent obscure experiments that lead to dubious conclusions one should design the experiments to be as small-scale and isolated as possible.
+The aim is to keep the experiments simple which in turn will lead to greater clarity and also better reproducability.